IGELsociety/IGEL_website/content/research-coalitions.md

 <h4>Resources</h4>

-* Mood Scales
+<h6>Mood Scales</h6>

-**Positive and Negative Affect Schedule (PANAS)** (Watson, Clark, & Tellegen, 1988).
+* **Positive and Negative Affect Schedule (PANAS)** (Watson, Clark, & Tellegen, 1988).
 The Positive and Negative Affect Schedule (PANAS) is a self-report measure made up of two 10-item mood scales, i.e., two sets of words describing different states and emotions: 10 positive (e.g. interested, excited), 10 negative (e.g. nervous, jittery).
 Participants indicate next to each word the extent to which they are experiencing each emotion or state on a scale of 1- 5 (1 = not all; 5 = extremely).
 The scale can be used in pre/post test studies, or for capturing snapshot and real-time data.
     * (The original) [**PANAS**](https://www.brandeis.edu/roybal/docs/PANAS-GEN_website_PDF.pdf) (Watson, Clark, & Tellegen, 1988)
     * (The expanded) [**PANAS-X**](https://www.midss.org/content/panas-x-manual-positive-and-negative-affect-schedule) (Watson & Clark, 1994)

-* Qualitative Methods
+<h6>Qualitative Methods</h6>

-**Interpretive Phenomenological Analysis** (Smith, Flowers, & Larkin, 2009).
+* **Interpretive Phenomenological Analysis** (Smith, Flowers, & Larkin, 2009).
 Derived from the philosophy of Edmund Husserl, Interpretative Phenomenological Analysis (IPA) is a qualitative empirical approach that explores lived experience ‘from the inside,’ rather than starting from theoretical preconceptions or offering objective accounts of human experience.
 IPA seeks to provide detailed examination of individual perceptions and meanings in relation to specific events, objects, or states by attending to and inhabiting another’s perspective or life-world.
 Since the approach involves a double interpretative endeavor (making sense of how a person makes sense of the world), the researcher is required repeatedly to return to participant testimony and ensure that interpretation is based in the participants’ life-view.
 IPA is thus intellectually connected to hermeneutics (the theory of interpretation).
     * (Overview of) [IPA](https://med-fom-familymed-research.sites.olt.ubc.ca/files/2012/03/IPA_Smith_Osborne21632.pdf) (Smith & Osborne, 2007)
     * (Critical review of) [IPA](https://healthcare-communications.imedpub.com/a-critical-overview-of-interpretative-phenomenological-analysis-a-contemporary-qualitative-research-approach.pdf) (Tuffour, 2017)

 <h4>I’d like to become a member</h4>
 {{< button "Ask to join" "/contact">}}